Do you love chocolate strawberries ? So do I !

 There’s no real need to space the strawberries since they probably won’t melt overnight, unless your home is really warm.

 Chocolate strawberries are a real treat, and everyone loves them.
 Getting them as a gift (or giving them) is always nice, and sharing them with friends and family is even better.
+It’s important to know that they will last about two days in the fridge because this can change your plan a bit, more for getting the better timing to enjoy them while they are still fresh.

 I hope you cleared all your questions on how long you can keep chocolate strawberries, and how to store them safely.